-Sid Grey is an emerging film and television screenwriter specializing in evocative comedy with an urban sensibility.
+Sid Patwa is an emerging film and television screenwriter specializing in evocative comedy with an urban sensibility.
 He is known for his ability to hone in on the depth of characters of varied ethnicities and portray accurate realistic comedic dialogue within music-themed backdrops.

-Grey is a first-generation Indian-American who was raised by immigrant parents in Dayton, Ohio and went to Boston University to pursue his undergraduate business degree.
+Patwa is a first-generation Indian-American who was raised by immigrant parents in Dayton, Ohio and went to Boston University to pursue his undergraduate business degree.
 During college, he moonlit as a hip-hop DJ and he is now currently enrolled in the dual TV and Feature Screenwriting Certificate program at UCLA and resides in Los Angeles.

 Semi Finalist Scriptapalooza Feature Competition